Lanr3waju/magpie-swap/README.md

 ## Overview

-This repository contains end-to-end test automation for the MagpieFi Swap App using **Playwright**.
+This repository contains demo test automation for the MagpieFi Website & App using **Playwright**.

 ## Setup Instructions